From Modest Clothing Bible Study by Ray and Elaine Powell

 Also, consider the pictures and photos on display in your home.
 Are the pictures you display to the public eye consistently modest?
 Have you re-evaluated them lately?
 Perhaps you have forgotten about a wedding or graduation picture which exposes bare skin or form-fitting clothing.
 Look closely at the necklines, skirt lengths and modesty of old photographs.
 Perhaps the photos are favorites, but are they modest?
 Is Godliness portrayed by a graduation picture on exhibition of a daughter donned only in a puff of feathers?
 Will you encourage your young daughters to develop a modest, meek, and quiet spirit by displaying snapshots of them without adequate clothing, even if they were babies or toddlers when the photos were taken?
 Why should you accept as a picture in your home what you will not accept in practice?
 Are you consistent?

 Have you evaluated the magazines, newspapers, advertisements, or books lying around your home?
 Extra caution must be exercised to make sure that modesty is upheld in the pictures which you have on display purposefully or by negligence in your home.
 Many times advertisements which come through the mail must go straight into the trash can because of the ungodly apparel or risqué advertising featured.
-What is in your magazine rack?
-What is on your coffee table?

 What about your children’s storybooks?
 Have you looked at them closely?
 Do they contain pictures of immodest dress (or undress)?
 Sadly, many Bible story books and teaching aids are filled with pictures of Godly men clothed in what could only be classified as underwear!
 These immodest pictures will have an impact on our children's understanding of Biblical modesty.
 Pictures of Adam and Eve can be seductively displayed, even in Christian books.
 Fill in with a marker or paste something over the pictures, as needed.
 These immodest pictures can become tools which Satan can use to desensitize our little ones.
 Do not be lax in purging your home of immodest pictures wherever you may find them.
 Do you have pictures in your home that you would run and hide should the Lord Jesus ring your front door bell?
 Do the pictures in your home send a consistent, Godly message to those around you?